opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 **Note**: Cognito tokens expire every 60 minutes by default.

-## Method 2: Using Bedrock AgentCore CLI
+## Method 2: Using the Bedrock AgentCore CLI

-You can also use the AgentCore CLI directly.
+You can also use the Bedrock AgentCore CLI directly.

-### Creating the MCP Server code
+### Creating the MCP server code

 First, create your MCP server implementation: